Harish-2502/CCC-Team-72/couchdb/README.md

 }'  | jq '.' -M
 ```

-More complex Mango query, with tweets sorted by screen_name (it should fail, because no index
+More complex Mango query, with tweets sorted by screen_name (it should return a warning,
-has been defined for the sort field)
+because no index has been defined for the sort field):
 ```
 curl -XPOST "http://${user}:${pass}@${masternode}:5984/twitter/_find" --header "Content-Type: application/json" --data '{
    "fields" : ["_id", "user.lang", "user.screen_name", "text"],